Cruises From New York City

-Cruises departing from New York City sail from both Brooklyn and Manhattan with a variety of itineraries from Bahamas or Bermuda to transatlantic crossings.
-Ten cruise lines operate cruises from New York City including Carnival, Holland America, Cunard, Norwegian, Princess and Crystal cruises.
+Cruises from New York City sail from both Brooklyn and Manhattan with a variety of itineraries from Bahamas or Bermuda to transatlantic crossings.
+Eleven cruise lines operate cruises from New York City including Carnival, Holland America, Cunard, Norwegian, Princess and Crystal cruises.

 This page highlights cruises from Manhattan and Brooklyn.
 Visit our New York Metro page to see all cruises from New York City and Bayonne NJ.